Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 The military has its own banks, schools, and hospitals.
 It can use this asymmetry to its advantage in the long run.

-Political scientist Min Zin, who at age 14 joined the 1988 protests, and later went into exile, now works as a Myanmar analyst.
+Political scientist Min Zin, who was 14 when he joined the 1988 protests and later went into exile, now works as a Myanmar analyst.

 Zin recently told the New York Times that "public pressure alone cannot lead to a real political transition.
 Without a well-thought-out strategy to achieve concrete goals, sooner or later we will always end up on the side of repression and under some form of military rule."